| Parkston - mystery solved

 most of Parkston.
 The next lot is the brother Peter Parks lot that later

 became the Hotel Lorraine Hotel.
 The next lot was brother Cornelius Parks.
+Note the two buildings to the right of the smaller pond

 above the sawmill.
 It is suspected that William lived in these house and